Meet Your Coaching Instructor

 Coach Training Part 1 is for learners looking to learn more and considering becoming a trained coach.

-- Coach Training Part 1 includes fifteen (15) live via Zoom four (4) hour sessions and 5 asynchronous (ondemand) sessions.
-These sessions meet the instruction requirement for the first-tier of a coach credential with the International Coach Federation (ICF) , the ACC or Associate Certified Coach.
+- Coach Training Part 1 includes thirteen (13) live via Zoom four (4) hour sessions and 5 asynchronous (ondemand) sessions.
+These sessions meet the instruction requirement for the first-tier of the International Coach Federation (ICF) coach credential, Associate Certified Coach (ACC).

 - To register for this course of multiple session a student IS NOT required to have any previous coaching experience; including Basic Coach Training.
 However, if a student has taken basic coach training, those hours are included in the required hours needed to be an Associate Certified Coach.

 - Students can go on after obtaining their certification to become a Professional Certified Coach or take additional certification requirements.

 This Course is now broken into two parts that can be taken simultaneously.